redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `zip`

-zip an array value with one or more argument arrays.
+Zip an array value with one or more argument arrays.
+Each array must match in length.

 #### Examples